-- Start by grabbing the net or the side edges by small chips.
+- Start by grabbing the net or the side edges with small chips.

 - Cut the loose edge of the net.

-- Install a header by wrapping around the mesh and stapling it on by a brad nailer.
+- Install a header by wrapping around the mesh and stapling it on with a brad nailer.

 - Attach a door by pinching the hooks on it to make it secure.